Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 102:
 - By Drian114.
-- Resembles the look of the average persian cat; a bit squeezed, though. fixme(glow.
+- Resembles the look of the average persian cat; a bit squeezed, though.

 ufo 103:
 - By aGold.
-- [fixme].

 ufo 104:
 - By NHJ.